etienneschalk/scientific-data-viewer/README.md

 # Set scientificDataViewer.python.useExtensionOwnEnvironment to true

 # Or use the command palette:
-# Ctrl+Shift+P → "Create Extension Virtual Environment"
+# Ctrl+Shift+P → "Manage Extension Virtual Environment"

 # The extension will automatically:
 # 1. Check if uv is available